Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Mont Saint-Michel is a UNESCO World Heritage Site.
-It is 1 km away from the coast of France and it is a small rocky island in Normandy.
-Mont Saint-Michel is one of the famous attractions to visit besides the Louver Museum.
+It is a small rocky island in Normandy, 1 km from the French coast.
+Mont Saint-Michel is one of the famous attractions besides the Louvre Museum.
 At the top, about 100 meters up, you will find the Abbey of Saint-Michel.
 You can take a 200-meter path and then 350 steps to reach it.

 The abbey was built in the 12th century.
-It has a serene Romanesque sanctuary and a glorious Gothic choir and from there, you can take the stairs to a terrace to see a magnificent view of the sea.
-When there is a low tide, you can walk around with a guide, but during high tide the place becomes an island and it is accessible by one road only.
+It has a serene Romanesque sanctuary and a glorious Gothic choir, and from there, you can take the stairs to a terrace to see a magnificent view of the sea.
+When there is a low tide, you can walk around with a guide, but during high tide, the place becomes an island, accessible by one road only.

 2. Honfleur